Get,

 • Vitamin B12 test

-Test results are easy to interpret.
-Usually, reports contain columns for expected levels of the vitamins for which you got tested and the actual levels in your system as revealed by the test.
-This can tell you if your level is lower, higher or at par with the normal level.
+Identifying whether you have normal levels of vitamins is simple because your test results usually show columns for normal levels of vitamins and the levels in your system at the time of the test.
+This can help you identify if your vitamin levels are lower, higher or at par with the normal level.

 For further clarity, you can ask your doctor to go over the reports.

-Similarly, even if you are taking vitamin supplements, vitamin level checks are just as important to ensure that there isn’t too much of a particular vitamin in your system because that leads to toxicity.
+Similarly, even if you are taking vitamin supplements, vitamin level checks are just as important to ensure that there isn’t too much of a particular vitamin in your system as that may lead to toxicity.

 • Whole grains